itell-solutions/django_html_xml_validator/README.md

 VALIDATE_XML = True
 ```

-If you are sure all your HTML pages are actually XHTML (which sadly will be
+If you are sure all your HTML pages are actually XHTML (which sadly will not
-the case as soon as your code contains forms based on standard Django forms),
+be the case as soon as your code contains forms based on standard Django
-you can enforce HTML to be validated as XML:
+forms),  you can enforce HTML to be validated as XHTML:

 ```python
 VALIDATE_HTML_AS_XHTML = True  # WARNING: Will fail with standard form templates